athms/deep-learning-basics/README.md

 # An introduction to the basics of deep learning

-This repository contains the materials for a reproducible workshop on the basics of deep learning.
+This repository contains a reproducible workshop on the basics of deep learning.

 Each topic is covered in a separate [Jupyter notebook](https://jupyter.org).